-All theoretical results characterized in this section serve as hypotheses for our data analysis.
+All theoretical results characterized in this section serve as a guidance for our experimental design and data analysis.

 3 Experimental Design

 The experimental design reflects both theoretical and technical considerations.
 The design addresses the following objectives: to determine the effect of ambiguity on bidder and auctioneer behavior, to reevaluate the performance of two auction mechanisms in the presence of ambiguity, and to search for factors not considered in the theoretical framework which might also affect bidder and auctioneer behavior.